 - The natural transmission route(s) for Bungowannah virus and APPV are unclear.
-It was suggested that the initial introduction of Bungowannah virus in Australia may have occurred as a result of vaccine contamination.
-Aerosols may have played a role in spreading the virus from infected sites to virus-free sites on one farm. - Experimentally, fetuses have been infected with both Bungowannah virus and APPV through direct inoculation in utero.
+It has been suggested that the initial introduction of Bungowannah virus in Australia may have been due to vaccine contamination.
+Aerosols may also play a role in transmission. - Experimentally, fetuses have been infected with both Bungowannah virus and APPV through direct inoculation in utero.
 Virus secretion seems to occur mostly in oropharyngeal fluids, but also in nasal secretions, and less frequently in conjunctival secretions and feces.